rsandrade/archives-worldmap/README.md

 I expect to develop that new features soon

-    Admin area for users edit their contributions or manage changes More functions in API
+    Pagination for results in /listall admin page Private area for users edit their contributions and/or manage changes More functions in API
     Modify the add form to be easier
     A new field to input a control ID (Wikidata, ISIL?)